Policies and Technology for Interoperability and Burden Reduction

 Prior Authorization Support (PAS) API

-CMS has issued two key rules related to interoperability and burden reduction.
+CMS issued two key rules related to interoperability and burden reduction.
 Information to help understand the technical requirements is provided below.
 To learn more about the operational policy provisions, please refer to the overview or fact sheet.

 The Interoperability and Patient Access final rule (CMS-9115-F) put patients first by giving them access to their health information when they need it most, and in a way they can best use it.
 This final rule focused on driving interoperability and patient access to health information by liberating patient data using CMS authority to regulate Medicare Advantage (MA), Medicaid, Children's Health Insurance Program (CHIP), and Qualified Health Plan (QHP) issuers on the Federally-facilitated Exchanges (FFEs).